Multi-Factor Authentication (MFA), Troubleshooting

 Other Topics

-Duo Remembered Devices Feature not working
+"Duo Remembered Devices" Feature not working

 • Remember: Do not trust the browser when using a public or shared computer!
-This could leave your Duo session available to other users.
-Trust the browser only when you access applications from your own computer.

 If the above didn't work, try the following troubleshooting steps:

-If these steps do not solve the issue, please send the following information to your campus Help Desk:
+If these steps do not solve the issue, please send the following information to your campus help desk:

 • Operating System (Android, iOS, Windows, Mac etc.).

-• What browser you use (Chrome, Firefox, Safari, etc.).
+• Browser (Chrome, Firefox, Safari, etc.).

 • The last site where you experienced this problem (Canvas, Outlook, etc.).

-• Any browser plugins/extensions you have.
+• Any browser plugins/extensions.

 • If you are using the VPN and which campus (UIC, UIS, UIUC, AITS).